-- 213. The representative of China said that the relevant rules by SAIC and the State Bureau of Quality and Technical Supervision partly provided protection for the geographical indications including appellations of origin and that the amendment to the Trademark Law would have a specific provision on the protection of geographical indications. - 214.
-The members of the Working Party took note of the progress achieved on geographical indications and reiterated the importance for the Chinese legislation to comply with the obligations under the TRIPS Agreement (Articles 22, 23 and 24).
+- 275. The representative of China said that the relevant rules of the SAIC and the State General Administration of the People's Republic of China for Quality Supervision and Inspection and Quarantine partly provided protection for geographical indications, including appellations of origin, and that the amendments to the trademark law would have a specific provision on the protection of geographical indications. - 276.
+The members of the Working Party took note of the progress achieved on providing protection for geographical indications and reiterated the importance of China's legislation complying with the obligations under the TRIPS Agreement (Articles 22, 23 and 24).
 The representative of China shared this assessment and reiterated China's intention to fully comply with relevant articles in the TRIPS Agreement on geographical indications.
 The Working Party took note of this commitment.